 - Url Encoded will send the data on the URL as name/value pairs (x-www-form-urlencoded)

 - Email Errors To: Supply one or more emails that should receive errors should something go awry.
 This is a required field and provides a way to be notified should there be something wrong with the webhook configuration.

 - Post Data: A list of name/value pairs of data to send.
 All applicable merge fields are available (e.g. Contact Email, Account Name, etc...).
 If using merge fields, the data that is sent will be injected at the time of executing the play step.
+Note that there is a drop down list of available merge fields to choose from.
 Example:

 - Once you have your webhook configured, it is a good idea to test it.
 The Test Webhook button will make a test call with all of the configured options.
 This lets you ensure your webhook is working prior to executing your play.

 In this example we will use a handy little webhook test site simply called Webhook Tester which can be found at this url: http://webhook.site.
 If you navigate to this site, it will give you a temporary URL that you can use and send data to.